Is bathing really bad for eczema? For years, the parents of children with eczema have been told by doctors to limit their child’s bathing.

 - Cool water sooths skin and is less likely to sting.

 - Water hydrates dry skin and moisture can be ‘locked and loaded’ into the skin during bathing if prompt application of water trapping hypoallergenic moisturizers are liberally applied within 3 minutes of patting skin dry with a soft towel.

 - The limited/prudent use of pH balanced gentle syndet soaps and cleansers do not irritate skin.
 This also includes natural glycerin rich soaps.
-They help remove skin bacteria that can worsen Eczema such as staph.
-They do not overstrip the skin's natural oils to chap skin and they rinse off easily to minimize soap residue that is also skin-chapping.
+They help remove skin bacteria that can worsen eczema such as staph.
+They do not over strip the skin's natural oils to chap skin and they rinse off easily to minimize soap residue that is also skin-chapping.

+Bathing daily is good for eczema - when done right!
 Bathing needs to be done using cool water and mild hypoallergenic cleansers.
-It also needs to be followed by immediete application of a rich hypoallergenic moisturizer.
+It also needs to be followed by immedaete application of a rich hypoallergenic moisturizer.

-In My Dermatology Practice, the Best Skin Care Products For Controlling Eczema Are:
+In My Dermatology Practice, the Best Skin Care Products for Controlling Eczema Are:

 Natural Eczema products Naturally Best Bar Soap (Natural skin cleansing for the entire family.
 The natural soap making process preserves the deeply hydrating glycerin created, making this my go-to cleanser for those wanting entirely natural skin care).

-(Made with organic ingredients that are entirely botanically based and hypoallergenic.
+My Natural Face, Hand and Body Lotion (made with organic ingredients that are entirely botanically based and hypoallergenic.
 An all-natural lotion that is eco-friendly and has a light feel that absorbs nicely into the skin).